 Participants may be enrolled in education programs or activities designed to help the participant improve basic skills including reading and math, acquire a high school diploma or GED, learn the English language, or gain occupational skills including but not limited to work keys and self-guided computer-assisted learning programs.
 Participants may also be enrolled in short courses such as, but not limited to, certified nursing assistant training or post-secondary vocational training as long as the client is progressing.
 Type of Component: This is a-work component.
-Geographic Areas Covered and Variations Among Local Areas: This component is expected to be a part of the SNAP E&T Program for the FFY 2016.
-Anticipated Number of ABAWDS Who Will Begin the Component is 216 The cost for 216 projected participants is \$203 per client Number of non-ABAWD participants expected to begin the component 22 Number of Participants Expected to Receive a Reimbursement 20 Estimated Allowable Reimbursements \$5,000 ÷ 20 = \$250 average per participant Targeted

-Population Participants assigned to this component will be in need of work experience.
+Geographic Areas Covered and Variations Among Local Areas: This component is expected to be a part of the SNAP E&T Program for the FFY 2018.
+Anticipated Number of ABAWDS Who Will Begin the Component is 194.
+The Number of Participants Expected to Receive a Reimbursement 20 Estimated Allowable Reimbursements \$5,000 \div 20 = \$250 average per participant Targeted Population Participants assigned to this component will be in need of work experience.
 Level of Participant Effort or Number of Hours of Participation in the Component and Duration Each placement will be designed to meet the unique needs of the sponsoring employer and the participant.
 Duration is expected to be three to six months.

-Organizational Responsibilities The Arkansas Department of Human Services, Division of County Operations, will contract with participating contractors to administer and evaluate the assisted job search component of the SNAP E&T Program.
-Cost of the Component per Placement \$163 (\$38,768 \div 238 participants) Total Cost of the Component \$184 (\$43,768 \div 238 participants)
+Organizational Responsibilities The Arkansas Department of Human Services, Division of County Operations, will contract with participating contractors to administer and evaluate the assisted job search component of the SNAP E&T Program.Total Cost of the Component \$184 (\$9,895.51 ÷ 194 participants).